stefp/FOR-species/README.md

 | 1  | Picea_abies | Picea | wieser_TLS | TLS | 15.5 | /train/00070.las |
 | ...  | ... | ... | ... | ... | ... | ... | ... |

+the "tree_H" variable is simply the difference between the top and bottom z value for each tree and should be used only to get a rough understanding of tree size, however keep in mind that this does NOT necessarily correspond to the real tree height.

 ### Tree distribution by tree species (33 tree species with more than 50 trees)
 ![species](https://user-images.githubusercontent.com/5663984/205514818-7af03617-e358-44e0-9f40-4c555d6bf3c5.png)